norswap/autumn/doc/autumn/faq/kotlin.md

 Multiple reasons.
 At first, it was just because Kotlin is a better (mostly: less verbose) Java.
 Since it is fully compatible with Java, the plan was to provide a Java-compatible API.

-After writing the second version of Autumn howver, I realized that I could leverage Kotlin's [inline function] to avoid [megamorphic call sites] and get a big performance boost.
+After writing the second version of Autumn howveer, I realized that I could leverage Kotlin's [inline function] to avoid [megamorphic call sites] and get a big performance boost.

 [inline function]: https://kotlinlang.org/docs/reference/inline-functions.html